evanharmon/in-mono/headspace/aws/aws-exam-tips-services.md

 ## Transfer Family

-- only supports S3 - NOT EFS
+- only supports S3

+## Service Control Policies

+- affect the root user
+- DO NOT affect service-linked roles

+## Snowball Edge

+- for bandwidth contrained offline data transfers
+- does not support automated / accelerated online data transfers bc not the use case